liunanaliu/Tian-lab.github.io/_members/liu.md

 ---
-name: Lin Liu, Ph.D.
+name: Na Liu, M.S.
 startdate: YYYY-MM-DD
 enddate: YYYY-MM-DD
 image: /static/img/members/Liu.jpg
 altimage: /static/img/members/Liu_pb.jpg
-position: Staff Scientist
+position: Research Assistant
 #subsequent:  update once you become an alumnus
 pronouns: she/her/hers
-email: lin.liu (at) ucsf.edu
+email: na.liu (at) sustech.zju.edu
 scholar: 5kUDcJ0AAAAJ
 website:
-UCSF: lin.liu
 twitter:
 linkedin:
-github: lliu1234
+github: naliuliuna
-orcid: 0000-0003-1283-1410
+orcid:
-description: "Lin was a graduate student at University of Pittsburgh with Dr. Angela Gronenborn and Dr. Ivet Bahar.
-Next, Lin was a joint post-doc and Li Foundation fellow between the Kortemme and Fraser labs, using computational and experimental techniques to study the evolution of protein dynamics.
+description: "Na was a graduate student at University of Zhejiang University at the major of anesthesiology with Dr. Junran Xie.

-Since 2015, she has continued her research in the Fraser lab and has become the key go-to person for its day-to-day operations!"
+Since 2020, she has continued her research in the Tian lab and has become the key go-to person for its day-to-day operations!"
 ---